Rybnik

 Rybnik is the center of commerce, business, transportation and culture for the southwestern part of the Silesian Voivodeship, a consolidated city-county and the seat of a separate suburban Rybnik county.
 Rybnik is particularly recognized for its contributions to music, with the Szafrankowie School of Music musicians such as Henryk Górecki or Lidia Grychtołówna, among others.
 It is also a seat of the Rybnik Philharmonic Orchestra.

 The name Rybnik derives from an old Slavic word rybnik, meaning a pond (Czech language still uses it, while in Polish the modern word is staw), which was located in the place of the current market square.
-In the middle ages, three settlements merged into one town, with a German-law location dating back to 1308.
+In the middle ages, three settlements merged into one town, with a Magdeburg rights location dating back to 1308.
 Fishing, trade and artistry were the main industries.
 Rybnik's development accelerated in late 19th century upon discovery of rich coal fields, and continued until the 1980s.
 Since the 1990s, the city attempts to diversify its economy with commerce, health care and business industries.